DanRezo/First-Timers/README.md

 ## Welcome to my first blog!
  Here I will be covering some questions that I've run into while self-studying Java.
  ### Who am I?
- My name is Daniel Balarezp, but I usually go by Rezo.
+ My name is Daniel Balarez0, but I usually go by Rezo.
 I'm originally from Miami, Fl and am I hoping to become a great software engineer.
  ### What can I learn from this blog?
  Hopefully, the problems I have encountered and ran into will help you on your quest on understanding Java principles.